Spatial entanglement between two quantum walkers with exchange symmetric coins: Our settings and results

-as the entanglement measure.
-Here $\lambda_j$ are the eigenvalues of the partial transpose of the density matrix $\rho$ with respect to subsystem 1 or subsystem 2.
-To start with, let us first proof the following two Theorems \begin{theorem} Given a bipartite system, a completely positive map that is symmetric under the exchange of the order of the input state cannot change the symmetric property of the whole system. \end{theorem} \begin{proof} Let us define an exchange operator $\hat{P}$, which is simultaneously Hermitian and unitary operator.
+Let us first proof the following two Theorems, which we will use to analyze our results. \begin{theorem} Given a bipartite system, a completely positive map that is symmetric under the exchange of the order of the input state cannot change the symmetric property of the whole system. \end{theorem} \begin{proof} Let us define an exchange operator $\hat{P}$, which is simultaneously Hermitian and unitary operator.
 Now, we apply $\hat{P}$ to the state $\ket{a,b}$.

-The value $+1$ means the state is symmetric and $-1$ means the state is anti-symmetric.
+The value $+1$ means that the state is symmetric, and $-1$ means the state is anti-symmetric.
 We also consider a completely positive operator $\hat{\varphi}_{ab}$, where $\hat{\varphi}_{ab}=\hat{\varphi}_{ba}$.
 In other words, the way this operator works does not depend on the order of the input states.
 Then

-\end{proof} Therefore $\big[\hat{P},\hat{\varphi}_{ab}\big]=0$ which indicates that the operator $\hat{\varphi}_{ab}$ do not change the symmetric property of the system. \begin{corollary} Two identical local operations cannot change the symmetric property of a system. \end{corollary} \begin{proof} Let us define two local operator $\Omega_a$ and $\Omega_b$, where $\Omega_a=\Omega_b=\Omega$ and $\Omega_{ab}=\Omega_a\otimes \Omega_b=\Omega\otimes\Omega$.
-It is clear that $\Omega_{ab}=\Omega_{ba}$, hence $\Omega_{ab}$ does not affect the exchange symmetry of the system according to Theorem \ref{t1}. \end{proof} \begin{theorem} If the initial state of a walker is pure, then the reduced density matrix of that walker after post-selection on the corresponding coin state always has at most rank 2. \end{theorem} \begin{proof} Let us consider our scenario but only on Alice's side.
+\end{proof} Therefore, $\big[\hat{P},\hat{\varphi}_{ab}\big]=0$, which indicates that the operator $\hat{\varphi}_{ab}$ does not change the symmetric property of the system. \begin{corollary} Two identical local operations cannot change the symmetric property of a system. \end{corollary} \begin{proof} Let us define two local operator $\Omega_a$ and $\Omega_b$, where $\Omega_a=\Omega_b=\Omega$ and $\Omega_{ab}=\Omega_a\otimes \Omega_b=\Omega\otimes\Omega$.
+It is clear that $\Omega_{ab}=\Omega_{ba}$, and therefore $\Omega_{ab}$ does not affect the exchange symmetry of the system according to Theorem \ref{t1}. \end{proof} \begin{theorem} If the initial state of a walker is pure, then the reduced density matrix of that walker after post-selection on any orthonormal basis of the corresponding coin state always has at most rank 2. \end{theorem} \begin{proof} Let us consider our scenario but only on Alice's side.
 Without loss of generality, we choose Alice's initial state to be

 where $q_1+q_2=1$ and $\ket{w}$ is the initial state of the walker.
-Note that this does not mean the walker has to occupy only at one definite point initially.
+Note that this does not mean that the walker has to occupy only one definite point initially.
 A superposition of points is allowed as long as the state is pure.
-Now if we run quantum walk by applying the operator $\hat{U}$ in Eq.~\eqref{eq3},
+Now, if we run the quantum walk by applying the operator $\hat{U}_1$ in Eq.\,\ref{eq3}, the whole state will change to